norcams/docs-enduser/docs/troubleshoot.rst

 ssh-keygen -f ~/.ssh/known_hosts -R <INSTANCE-IP>'

-You should then be able to SSH into the rescued image using the default username, as listed in https://docs.nrec.no/gold-image.html#id14
+You should then be able to SSH into the rescued instance using the default username, as listed in https://docs.nrec.no/gold-image.html#id14

 ..
 NOTE::
    (Linux) Volume UUID with different images